devans10/terraform-provider-flash/README.md

 ```

 To run acceptance tests, run `make testacc`.
 Volumes created during the acceptance tests are not eradicated.
-So to run the acceptance tests more than once in a 24 hour period, the "tfvolumetest" volume will need to be eradicated manually.

 ```sh
 $ make testacc